 Van Horne Ravine Restoration Project

-During the winter of 2017, Van Horne Ravine will undergo a separate restoration project to address erosion and stormwater issues within the ravine via the introduction of step pools, log dams, in-stream log and cobble riffles.
-The bulk of this work will be complete by Spring 2017, while plant installation and prairie restoration on the land around and above the ravine will continue until late 2017, and even the winter of 2018.
-We hope you join Openlands in its excitement about restoring and preserving the beautiful scenery and special ravine ecosystems found at the southern end Lake Michigan.
+During the winter of 2017, Van Horne Ravine underwent a large restoration project to address erosion and stormwater issues within the ravine via the introduction of step pools, log dams, in-stream log, and cobble riffles.
+The project was extremely successful and the bulk of the work was completed by March 2017.
+Despite much success, there are a few problematic areas remaining where the heavy spring rains took their toll.
+Due to this, work will continue on the ravine to address two remaining erosion areas where soil has slumped.
+Plant installation and prairie restoration on the land around and above the ravine will remain on schedule, and it will continue until late 2017/early 2018.
+We hope you join Openlands in its excitement about restoring the beautiful scenery and special ravine ecosystems found at the southern end Lake Michigan.

 Overland Pipe to U.S. Navy Pump Station

 Over the summer of 2016, the U.S. Navy notified Openlands that a pipe had burst.
 Repair efforts took longer than expected, resulting in unsightly mowing to the prairie next to the Hamill Family Upland Trail south of the stairway access to the beach, as well as an open hole.
 A temporary pipe has been installed by the U.S. Navy above ground which runs down the slope to the pump station.
 It is our hope that the prairie that was mowed to perform the repairs will grow back and the pipe will be removed in the next few years once the pump station at the base of the bluff has been decommissioned by the U.S. Navy.

 Schenck Ravine and Lakefront Beach Restoration Update